Criminal Justice Classes

 CJ315 Criminology.
 3 hours.
 The nature, extent, causes, control and prevention of crime.
 Cross-listed with SO315.
 Spring.

 CJ318 Juvenile Justice.
 3 hours.
 This course provides a comprehensive analysis of the juvenile justice system including the historical and philosophical roots of the system, sources of influence on youth development, the movement toward diversion and deinstitutionalization, police interaction, youth gangs, juvenile courts and due process, corrections and community intervention.
 This course also explores themes of abuse, neglect, status offenses, and delinquency.
 Prerequisite: CJ100.
 10/11.
-Odd-numbered Springs.
+Even-numbered Falls.

 CJ330 Principles of Public Administration.
 3 hours.
 Introductory survey of public administration with reference to organization, personnel management, financial administration, and administrative process.
 Cross-listed with PS330.
 Prerequisites: PS101 and Junior standing or instructor's permission.

 CJ331 Research Design and Data Analysis in the Social Sciences.
 3 hours.
 An introduction to research design, social measurement, analytic strategies and applied statistical techniques relevant to the interpretation of social phenomena.
 Cross-listed with HI/PS/PY/SO331.
 Fall and Spring.